A list of camping ideas for kids to help them enjoy their first real contact with nature

 Let the older kids camp out in the yard with you overnight to get familiar with sleeping outdoors.
 Encourage them to help out with setting up and dismantling the tent.

 I would encourage toddlers to enjoy their first kids camping experience with an indoors practice run.
-Set up camp in a camping ideas for kidssuitable room.
+Set up camp in a suitable room.
 You could use some clothes pegs, string and old sheets or blankets draped over a table.
 They will think it is great fun.
 A lot of kids will want to sleep over in their home-built camps.
 It givesthem an idea what a camping trip is all about, and lessens the fear of being outdoors overnight for the first time.

 To find some cute pop up tents to buy for that practice run at camping, just click here.